kubernetes/website/content/en/blog/_posts/2022-04-15-Increasing-the-security-bar-in-Ingress-NGINX/index.md

 multiple websites, and with some privileged access to Kubernetes API (such as to read Secrets relating to TLS certificates and their private keys).

-While it is a risky component in your architecture, it is still required to properly expose your services.
+While it is a risky component in your architecture, it is still the most popular way to properly expose your services.

 Ingress-NGINX has been part of security assessments that figured out we have a big problem: we don't do all proper sanitization before turning the configuration into an `nginx.conf` file, which may lead to information